Lužnice (river): Bridges

 The Lužnice is spanned by the rare Stádlec Suspension Bridge, which connects Stádlec with the village of Dobřejice (a part of Malšice).
 The bridge is protected as a national cultural monument.

 At Bechyně, the river is spanned by the Bechyně Bridge, a unique reinforced concrete arch bridge.
 For its value, it is also protected as a national cultural monument.

 At the village of Stará Hlína (part of Třeboň), the river is spanned by a stone inundation bridge.
 It is a valuable twelve-arch bridge from 1799, protected as a cultural monument.

 Tourism

 The Lužnice is among the most popular rivers for river tourism in the country.
-It it suitable for beginner paddlers.
+It is suitable for beginner paddlers.
 Both the upper course and the lower course are navigable.